 - Subjectivity and YMMV.
 We don't list YMMV items for real-life people.
 That includes creators.
 Please don't list Audience Reactions or YMMV for a creator (unless it's for one of their works that doesn't already have a page or for their general work).

 - Drooling.
 In the past, we've had pages for actresses that consisted primarily of gushing about how hot they are.
 This is not okay.
 It's inappropriate and will not be tolerated.
-They don't have to dress hyper-modestly on the pictures, but their pictures must not be overly sexy either.
+The choice of page image doesn't have to be hyper-prudish, but avoid exaggeratedly sexy pin-up shots.
 If they did Fanservice at one moment or another, refrain from adding things like "Not that anyone is complaining".